Building Opens: 8:30 a.m.

 All students are expected to promptly report violations of the code of conduct to a teacher, guidance counselor, the building principal or their designee.
 Any student observing or having knowledge of a student possessing a weapon, alcohol or illegal substance on school property or at a school function shall report this information immediately to a school official.
 District staff will impose disciplinary sanctions in a prompt, fair and lawful manner.
 Persons standing in the parental relationship to the student shall be notified of code violations by telephone, followed by a letter.
 The building principal or their designee must notify the appropriate local law enforcement agency of those code violations that constitute a crime and substantially affect the order or security of a school as soon as practical.

-The attendance policy has been formalized as Board of Education Policy 7110 and is available on our board policies page or by request from the district office.
+The attendance policy has been formalized as Board of Education Policy 7110 and is available on our board policies page or by request from the District Office.

 The district is an active partner with students and parents in the task of ensuring that all students meet or exceed the New York State Academic Standards.
-The district recognizes that consistent school attendance, academic success, and school completion have a positive correlation, and therefore has developed a Comprehensive Student Attendance Policy to meet the following objectives: a) Increase school completion for all students; b) Raise student achievement and close gaps in student performance; c) Identify attendance patterns in order to design attendance improvement efforts; d) Know the whereabouts of every student for safety and other reasons; e) Verify that individual students are complying with education laws relating to compulsory attendance; f) Determine the district’s average daily attendance for state aid purposes. from the District Office.
+The district recognizes that consistent school attendance, academic success, and school completion have a positive correlation, and therefore has developed a Comprehensive Student Attendance Policy to meet the following objectives: a) Increase school completion for all students; b) Raise student achievement and close gaps in student performance; c) Identify attendance patterns in order to design attendance improvement efforts; d) Know the whereabouts of every student for safety and other reasons; e) Verify that individual students are complying with education laws relating to compulsory attendance; f) Determine the District’s average daily attendance for state aid purposes.

 Determination of Excused and Unexcused Absences, Tardiness and Early Departures. a) Excused: if due to personal illness, illness or death in the family, impassable roads due to inclement weather, religious observance, quarantine, required court appearances, attendance at health clinics, approved college visits, approved cooperative work programs, military obligations or other such reasons as may be approved by the Board of Education. b) Unexcused: if the reason for the lack of attendance does not fall into the above categories (e.g., family vacation, hunting, babysitting, haircut, obtaining learner’s permit, oversleeping).